-Highlights of the region
+Highlights of Mafia Island

-A diver’s paradise: If you have any love for diving, then a pilgrimage to Mafia must be on your bucket list.
-From Chole Bay’s extraordinary coral and fabulously colourful schools of reef fish, to the deeper waters where rays and whale sharks roam,
+A diver’s paradise: If you love diving, then a pilgrimage to Mafia must be on your bucket list.
+From Chole Bay’s extraordinary coral and fabulously colorful schools of reef fish to the deeper waters where rays and whale sharks roam,

-Environmentally sensitive tours can be arranged between June and September, run by an enthusiastic NGO that’s playing a significant role in local turtle conservation.
+Environmentally sensitive tours can be arranged between June and September, run by an enthusiastic NGO playing a significant role in local turtle conservation in Zanzibar.